Pam loves animals and has done her fair share of puppy potty training.

-How to Potty Train a Puppy
+3 Different Ways to Potty Train a Puppy

 You may find that several methods work well together, such as using a combination of crate training, clicker training, and using housebreaking pads which are three very popular training methods that will be discussed below in this article.

 Housebreaking means teaching a dog to relieve himself either outside or in a specific location within the house.
 First, consider the breed you're getting, and decide where you want him to relieve himself.
 Small breeds do very well with an outdoor or indoor program using pads.